 - Effective January 1, 2023, the mileage reimbursement is 65.5 cents per mile per IRS guidelines.

 - Employee expense reports and mileage reports are paid twice per month by direct deposit into the employee's bank account.

-- Please make sure your reports are signed by your supervisor and include a budget code.
+- Reports must be signed by your supervisor and include a budget code.

-- We can only accept original receipts and cannot reimburse for sales tax.
+- Business Services can only accept original receipts and cannot reimburse for sales tax.